Cuvieronius: Ecology

 Cuvieronius is suggested to have been a generalist mixed feeder that consumed a wide range of plant resources, including grasses and browse (the leaves and twigs of plants like trees and shrubs).
 Costa Rican C. hyodon were specialised forest inhabitants that primarily fed on C_{3} plants.
 In 1982, Daniel H. Janzen and Paul Schultz Martin suggested that the diet of Cuvieronius probably included fruit, and that it was likely an important seed disperser of a variety of Neotropical plants with large fleshy fruits similar to those consumed by large animals in Africa, but which lack effective living native seed dispersers, which they described as "Pleistocene anachronisms".
-Cuvierionius may have lived in herds, similar to modern elephants.
+Cuvieronius may have lived in herds, similar to modern elephants.

 Cuvieronius frequently co-occurred alongside other megafauna species, such as the similarly sized elephantine giant ground sloth Eremotherium, the car-sized glyptodont Glyptotherium, and the rhinoceros-like ungulate Mixotoxodon.